John Beckett, Lord Beckett: Sheriff

 In April 2008, Beckett was appointed a floating sheriff, an office enabling him to sit where required throughout Scotland's six sheriffdoms, although he sat primarily in the Sheriffdom of Glasgow and Strathkelvin at Glasgow.

 Judge

 In May 2016, Beckett was appointed as a Senator of the College of Justice.

 He was installed as a judge on 17 May 2016, taking the judicial title Lord Beckett.

+Lord Beckett was the judge responsible for the murder trial of Emma Caldwell, where he handed Iain Packer a 36-year sentence for her murder.
+He was the judge in the trial of Andrew Innes where he also imposed a 36-year punishment.
+These sentences are the second longest in Scottish legal history (the longest being 37 years - Angus Sinclair).
+Beckett also presided over the trial of one of Scotland's biggest child sex abuse rings that resulted in the conviction of seven individuals, imposing orders for life-long restriction on all seven individuals.